Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 When it comes to egg laying, foraging cuts down on your feed bill quite a bit sometimes.
 Meat birds like broilers, I think the foraging mostly improves the flavor.

-Chicken tractors are a reasonable solution if you are just keeping a few chickens for eggs and are in town and cannot let your chickens run loose all the time.
+Chicken tractors are a reasonable solution if you are just keeping a few chickens for eggs and are in town and cannot let your chickens run lose all the time.

 You may find that you don’t compost much after you get chickens.
 All chickens are omnivores so any meat or vegetable leftovers can be fed to them so long as there is no chicken products in it.
 The reason why so many people got caught up with the vegetarian chicken feeds is that no one wants to buy chickens that have been fed products containing other chickens.